projetmbc-tools/for-dev/src2prod/readme/only-files.md

     print(f)
 ~~~

-This script gives the following output in a terminal.
-Note that the list doesn't contain the path of the `README` file, this last one must be manage by hand (see the methods `check_readme` and `copy_readme` of the class `Project`).
+This script run in a terminal gives the following output.
+Note that the list does not contain the path to the `README` file, this must be handled manually (see the `check_readme` and `copy_readme` methods of the class `Project`).

 ~~~
-/full/path/to/TeXitEasy/src/__init__.py
+/full/path/to/MockProject/src/__init__.py
-/full/path/to/TeXitEasy/src/escape.py
+/full/path/to/MockProject/src/escape.py
-/full/path/to/TeXitEasy/src/LICENSE.txt
+/full/path/to/MockProject/src/LICENSE.txt
 ~~~